 Occasional cleaning or replacement of the wiper brushes may be required due to fouling.
-This is a simple job and requires no tools.
+This is a simple job.
+In the following photos, all optional electrodes have been removed for clarity.
+You do not need to remove the electrodes in order to remove the brush holder.